islam15-8789/Deterministic-Classification-of-Accounting-Functions-in-Code-Contributions/README.md

 # 🔍 Classification of DEMPE Functions in Code Contributions

-This project provides a **Docker-based Command-Line Interface (CLI)** to classify DEMPE business functions from GitHub commit messages using pretrained machine learning models.
+This project provides a **Docker-based Command-Line Interface (CLI)** to classify DEMPE business functions from Commit messages.
 ---

 ## 🎯 Predict DEMPE Classes (Pretrained)